al-ce/karaml/README.md

 `open(url)`

-Open a url with your default browser.
+Open a URL with your default browser.

 ```yaml
 /base/: